LLM-Based Agentic Negotiation for 6G: Addressing Uncertainty Neglect and Tail-Event Risk: Uncertainty and Risk-Aware Agentic System

 \section{Uncertainty and Risk-Aware Agentic System}

-In this dynamic system, an autonomous agent $i$ must select an action $a_i = (b_i, f_i)$ (a bandwidth and CPU allocation) from a set of possible actions $\mathcal{A}_i$.
+In this dynamic system, an autonomous agent $i$ must select an action $a_i = (b_i, f_i)$ from a set of possible actions $\mathcal{A}_i$.
 The outcome of this action is the uncertain E2E latency, $L_i(a_i) = L^{\text{edge}}_i(f_i) + L^{\text{RAN}}_i(b_i)$.
 The agent's objective is to satisfy its Service Level Agreement (SLA), $L_{i, \text{SLA}}$.
-As described in Sec.~\ref{sec:system_model}, the primary source of aleatoric uncertainty is the stochastic Spectral Efficiency (SE), $SE_{i,t}$.
-Before making a proposal, the agent uses its DT to run a Monte Carlo simulation by sampling $SE_{i,t}$ to predict a full \textit{distribution} of potential latencies for the next timestep.
+Before making a proposal, the agent uses its DT to run a vectorized Monte Carlo simulation by sampling $SE_{i,t}$ to predict a full \textit{distribution} of potential latencies for the next timestep.